Article

 1. Transparency

 Transparency standards govern the required amount of ground floor and upper floor transparency and are intended to facilitate the enhancement of a pedestrian-oriented environment.
-These standards do not apply to single-family and duplex dwellings on individual lots, duplex, triplex, and quadraplex dwellings when units are on sublots, and multi-family attached units when on sublots.
+These standards do not apply to single-family, duplex, triplex, and quadraplex dwellings, and multi-family attached units when on sublots.

 Table 5-5: Neighborhood 2 Zoning Districts Transparency Standards